Castle Island anchors Pleasure Bay Beach at the northern tip of a 3-mile stretch of South Boston beaches looking out onto Dorchester Bay.

 Best of all, you can get here in 15 minutes or less from the city.

-Pleasure Bay Beach circles around to the west and south of Castle Island, offering protected swimming areas along the sandy edges of the lagoon, although the beaches further south along Day Blvd offer whiter sand, lifeguards, and reportedly fewer jellyfish.
+Pleasure Bay Beach circles around to the west and south of Castle Island, offering protected swimming areas along the sandy edges of the lagoon, although the beaches further south along Day Boulevard offer whiter sand, lifeguards, and reportedly fewer jellyfish.

 Most people come to Castle Island to enjoy the views, have a picnic, and stroll along Harborwalk, which merges with Head Island Causeway around Pleasure Bay itself.